MobileTeleSystems/onetl/docs/connection/db_connection/teradata/sql.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Instead of passing ``SELECT * FROM ...`` prefer passing exact column names ``SELECT col1, col2, ...``.
-This reduces the amount of data passed from Clickhouse to Spark.
+This reduces the amount of data passed from Teradata to Spark.

 Pay attention to ``where`` value
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Instead of filtering data on Spark side using ``df.filter(df.column == 'value')`` pass proper ``WHERE column = 'value'`` clause.
-This both reduces the amount of data send from Clickhouse to Spark, and may also improve performance of the query.
+This both reduces the amount of data send from Teradata to Spark, and may also improve performance of the query.
 Especially if there are indexes or partitions for columns used in ``where`` clause.